evolvingstuff/metalist/docs/design.md

 - Python-based (pip installable or executable)
 - Single user per instance (containerization planned for multi-user future)
 - FastAPI backend with Pydantic models
-- SQLite3 database
+- SQLite3 database / SQLAlchemy ORM
 - MIT licensed components only
 - Mako for server-side templating

 Data Model & Storage:
 - Everything is a note (no separate concept of subnotes)
 - Notes can reference other notes and be hierarchically nested
-- References in content allow for both embedding and copying
+- References in content allow for both embedding and copying (future)
 - Each note has:
   - uuid: str
   - content: str